benelan/git-mux/docs/MANUAL.md

 - **GIT_MUX_PROJECT_PARENTS**
   Space delimited list of directories that contain projects, defaults to **\$PROJECTS** if set.
 The immediate child directories (depth=1) of each parent are used for selection.
+The paths must be absolute or start with "\~" and cannot contain spaces.

   ```sh
   export GIT_MUX_PROJECT_PARENTS="~/dev/work ~/dev/personal"